-Deferred contributions for Randy O'Dell House are restricted for the land, design and construction of Randy Deferred contributions for Randy O'Dell House are restricted for the land, design and construction of Randy O'Dell House.
-Construction of Randy O'Dell House was completed in 2019, therefore, amortization of the deferred contribution is being amortized into revenue at the same amortization rate of 2% as applied to Randy O'Dell House.
+Deferred contributions for Randy O'Dell House are restricted for the land, design and construction of Randy O'Dell House.
+Construction of Randy O'Dell House was completed in 2019, therefore, amortization of the deferred contribution is amortized into revenue at the same amortization rate as applied to Randy O'Dell House, which represents a straight-line basis of 2% - 4%.